mysterious-coding/base_entranced/README.md

 1 = (default) `/iLikeToDoorSpam` and `/iLikeToMineSpam` automatically get set to 1 for Korriban, and automatically get set to 0 for all other maps

+#### Toptimes records and speedruns
+The server database tracks statistics on fastest objective/map completion times.
+For more information see https://forums.jasiege.com/phpBB3/viewtopic.php?f=23&t=215

+#### Live pug detection
+The server automatically detects when a pug (2v2 or greater) is live.
+It notifies you at the beginning if there's an issue (e.g. AFK player), and will automatically pause if someone 999s for several seconds (`/g_autoPause999`, default 3)

+#### Skillboost/senseboost
+You can give bad players a boost to help them be competitive. `/skillboost <player> <number 0 through 3>` gives them a boost to their stats (higher levels are better), while `/senseboost <player> <number 0 through 3>` gives them an intermittent wallhack to improve their game sense.
+Stats affected by skillboost include damage output, incoming damage, force regen time, movement speed, self damage factor, and splash radius.
+Clients can use the `/skillboost` or `/senseboost` commands to see who is currently boosted.

+#### Respawn times
+The server automatically defaults to instant respawn times.
+If the map is restarted (i.e. via vote or rcon) with at least one player on each team, the respawn timer will automatically be set to 20.

+#### `/g_fixSaberDefense`
+0 = base JA saber blocking

+1 = (default) fixed saber defense, for more information see https://forums.jasiege.com/phpBB3/viewtopic.php?f=18&t=133

+#### `/g_locationBasedDamage`
+0 = no location-based damage

+1 = (old base JA default) base JA location-based damage

+2 = saber always hits for 1.00 damage multiplier

+3 = (default) saber always hits for 1.00 damage multiplier, hands/arms count as chest, and feet count as legs

 #### `/g_fixShield`
 0 = bugged basejka shield behavior; shields placed along the x-axis of a map are 25% taller (even though they do not visually reflect it in unpatched client mods)